Yurihaia/mc-nbtdoc/README.md

 start with `//`.
 Doc comments are valid before `compound` and `enum` definitions, and on their fields

 ## Contributing
-Help on this repo is welcomed and encouraged, but make sure you follow the style guidelines
+Help on this repo is welcomed and encouraged, but make sure you follow the style guidelines at [CONTRIBUTING](CONTRIBUTING.md)